mrparvinsmith/cheatsheets/git.md

-checkout (7-digit commit-ID)- look at previous version of commit merge - combine 2 branches into one diff - see what has changed pull - take from someone else's changes into my repo clone - copy forked git to local repo push - send git from local repo to remote repo
+checkout (7-digit commit-ID)- look at previous version of commit merge - combine 2 branches into one diff - see what has changed pull - download changes from remote repo clone (url from GitHub)- copy forked git from remote repo to local repo push - send git from local repo to remote repo